LMSeg: Unleashing the Power of Large-Scale Models for Open-Vocabulary Semantic Segmentation: Experiments

 \subsection{Implementation Details}

 Our experiments utilize the pre-trained CLIP model from OpenAI~\cite{clip}, specifically the ViT-B/16 and ViT-L/14 variants.
-Additionally, the ViT-B and ViT-L models from SAM~\cite{sam} are also employed.
-We fine-tune the image encoder of SAM and the CLIP image and text encoder.
-The total training iteration is set as 80k.
-The initial learnable fusion weight is set as 0.5 for balance.
+We fine-tune the CLIP image and text encoder and the total training iteration is set as 80k.
+The initial learnable fusion weight is empirically set as 0.5 for balance.
 We use 2 NVIDIA-L40 GPUs for training with a batch size of 4 and the AdamW optimizer with an initial learning rate of $2 \times 10^{-4}$.
 The weight decay is $1 \times 10^{-4}$ for our model.
 During training, the input image resolution is $384\times 384$ for ViT-B/16.
-For ViT-L/14, the resolution is $336\times 336$ for CLIP and $384\times 384$ for SAM due to the different internal structures.
+For ViT-L/14, the resolution is $336\times 336$.